Myanmar's ambitious Dawei project faces uncertainty

 By Jason Szep

-DAWEI, Myanmar Dusty roads and makeshift offices are the only hints of the ambitious $50 billion project slated for the thick jungles near Myanmar's southern city of Dawei, billed by its developers as the "new global gateway of Indo-China".
+DAWEI, Myanmar, Feb 3 Dusty roads and makeshift offices are the only hints of the ambitious $50 billion project slated for the thick jungles near Myanmar’s southern city of Dawei, billed by its developers as the "new global gateway of Indo-China".

 Big questions surround the far-reaching plans by Thailand’s largest construction firm, Italian-Thai Development Pcl (ITD.BK), to transform 250 sq kms (97 sq miles) of scrubland in southern Myanmar into Southeast Asia's largest industrial complex.